AY2526S2-CS2113-F09-2/tp/docs/team/tlimnus.md

 5. **Edit user profile (`edituser`)** — Lets users update name, phone number, or email one field at a time.
 Shows the current value before prompting so the user knows what they are replacing.

 6. **User singleton and reference-counted skill tracking (`User`)** — Maintains the user's personal details as a singleton accessible from anywhere without being threaded through every command.
 Tech skills are reference-counted via `addSkills()` / `removeSkills()`: a skill is only removed once no record references it.
-Skill strings are normalised by stripping surrounding quotation marks before storage.

 7. **Standardised error messages** — Unified invalid-index error text across `DeleteCommand`, `EditBulletCommand`, `MoveBulletCommand`, `EditCommand`, `AddBulletCommand`, and `ShowCommand`.